A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Conclusions

 Trautman built upon all of this work in the series of publications that appeared in the {\it Bulletin de l'Acad\ea mie Polonaise des Science}, and which formed the basis for his 1958 series of lectures at King's College, London.
 One reason these reports were received with such enthusiasm and were then widely circulated was that they constituted perhaps the first comprehensive overview of the state of the art of gravitational radiation physics.
 But even more importantly, Trautman offered several new advances.
 His exploitation of the covariance identities in different contexts led to new derivations of material equations of motion.
 He was the first to state in covariant form the discontinuity conditions which permitted the appearance of arbitrary functions describing gravitational wave-like solutions.
 He showed using the Zatzkis-Goldberg superpotential that it was not possible for a compact source undergoing periodic motion radiate four-momentum.
 He was the first to formulate the analogue of the Sommerfeld electromagnetic outgoing radiation condition for gravitational waves.
-And most significantly, it can be argued that his positive mass-energy loss formula for a gravitationally radiating system is equivalent to the Bondi mass loss result, and in fact preceded Bondi.\footnote{Chru\'sciel, Jezierski, and MacCallum have argued that this should be known as the Trautman-Bondi energy \cite{Chrusciel:1998aa}.}
+And most significantly, it can be argued that his positive mass-energy loss formula for a gravitationally radiating system is equivalent to the Bondi mass loss result, and in fact preceded Bondi.\footnote{Chru\'sciel, Jezierski, and MacCallum have argued that this should be known as the Trautman-Bondi energy \cite{Chrusciel:1998aa}.
+This work did of course precede Penrose's conformal treatment of infinity where one explicitly follows null geodesics to a compactified boundary.
+But, as these authors note, one obtains the same mass loss result.
+It is interesting, in fact, that Penrose recognizes in a letter dated April 25, 1962, to Engelbert Schücking and Ivor Robinson, that "Engelbert will recognize the idea as one of his own that he mentioned to me".
+In fact all three, including also Trautman, had worked together in Syracuse.
+The object of the letter was to persuade the two to join him in writing the initial paper on this subject.
+They did not, but they certainly shared ideas with him.
+Penrose did write that he was "looking forward to seeing you both in Warsaw" where he presented a talk on this topic that appeared first in a technical note \cite{Penrose:1962ac} and then in the proceedings volume \cite{Penrose:1964aa}.
+It is significant that another expanded version also appeared as a technical report on the same date \cite{Penrose:1962ab}, to be later published \cite{Penrose:1963aa}.
+Associated also with the early 1960s Syracuse group is an article that first appeared in Bergmann's technical report \cite{Bergmann:1963ab}.
+It was much later published as a Golden Oldie \cite{Penrose:1980aa}. }

 As we have seen, Trautman and Robinson joined forces after the former's visit to London.
 Robinson brought deep insights into the properties of null geodesics and their relation to special solutions of Einstein and Einstein Maxwell theory.
 Especially important for the future construction of solutions was his apparent priority in formulating the shear-free condition for these congruences.
 It is remarkable that his intuitions did involve complex objects - before they found employment in the complex tetrad Newman-Penrose formalism and in an even more natural manner in spinorial approaches to Einstein's theory.
 Most pertinent for our story is the role that congruences and associated bivectors played in the Trautman Robinson collaborative construction of wave-like exact solutions in the larger class of Robinson-Trautman solutions.
 They used the presumed underlying symmetry to carry out algebraic constructions.